Skip to content

 Scenarios

 Bear case first, in full.
 The bear case carries the largest non-base weight at 35% because the data has shifted: breadth is narrowing, earnings revisions turned negative, and the curve is steepening on real-rate stress rather than disinflation.
-The bull case is internally coherent but requires a coordinated revisions inflection that the data does not yet show.
+The bull case is internally coherent but requires a coordinated revisions inflection the data does not yet show.

 Bear case